 I was always playing sports and doing athletics as a child; I even worked at a gym while in high school.
 Even then I had a deep interest in physiology, improving performance, and being able to be at the top of my game.
-Later I moved into public service with the Army and policing.
-It became apparent that 20+ years of wear and tear can do an extraordinary amount of damage on the body.
-So I wanted to figure out how I could maintain optimal health without extended period of time every day.
+Later I moved into public service with the Army and police.
+It became apparent that 20+ years of wear and tear can do an extraordinary amount of damage to the body.
+So I wanted to figure out how I could maintain optimal health without an extended period of time every day.
 I then investigated the most efficient and effective methodologies for maintaining optimal health through life.
 This led me to three different disciplines (pillars) of health: sleep, movement, and nutrition.

 Why is sleep one of the three pillars of health?

 For a long time sleep was villainized the same way fat was villainized.
 Sleep was seen as a nuisance and something that got in the way.
 The general public wanted to work excessive hours to get to the top which actually ruins your health and relationships.
 Personally, I realized that I wasn’t getting quality sleep.
 It wasn’t just the amount of sleep I was getting, but definitely quality as well.
 My performance suffered both mentally and physically.
 It seemed odd to me that I couldn’t figure out why I wasn’t performing at the same level over time.
 I wasn’t noticing that it was actually due to sleep deprivation.

 When I started to look at how sleep impacted my day-to-day performance and the science behind it, I knew that it really is the starting point for any health journey.
 Sleep has to be the very first thing you fix, even before you change eating habits or physical regimens.
 Sleep is the foundation on which any healthy life is built.

 What are some common mistakes people make around their sleep schedule?